SunnnyChan/restful-web/README.md

 # restful-web
-> A RESTful web framework.
+> restful-web is a RESTful web framework in Java.

 ## Modules
 * [rw-server](rw-server/README.md)